-Looking for a calm but cosy interior style that will turn any plain bedroom in to a chic retreat?
+Looking for a calm but cosy interior style that will turn any plain bedroom into a chic retreat?
 Scour home magazines, Pinterest boards or inspirational Instagram feeds and you’ll see endless homes filled with blonde timbers, minimal design and an array of softly textured grey and pink goodness that is somehow both fresh and timeless.
 This Nordic magic is Scandinavian style, and it’s the interior design trend gift that keeps on giving.

 Characterised by functional minimalism Scandi inspired pieces are readily available and can be very affordable.
 I set out to refresh a spare bedroom on a budget so it was a perfect choice for a cheap and cheerful makeover that would suit any visitor.

-For range, price and accessibility you can’t go past the original Swedish furniture and homewares giant, so got out the IKEA catalogue and started planning.
+For range, price and accessibility you can’t go past the original Swedish furniture and homewares giant, so got out of the IKEA catalogue and started planning.
 I came up with eight versatile items that will completely transform a plain room for under $300.
 Read on for the shopping list, my thought process on styling each element and of course, the before and after!

 The room, before: